-According to the Oxford Dictionary, sterilisation refers to the process of making something free from bacteria or other living microorganisms.
-Effective sterilisation techniques are essential for maintaining a sterile environment within many industries, such as sterilising healthcare, laboratory and life science equipment.
+According to the Oxford Dictionary, Sterilisation refers to the process of making something free from bacteria or other living microorganisms.
+Effective sterilisation techniques are essential for maintaining a sterile environment within many industries, such as Healthcare, Laboratory, Life Science and many more.

-The 2 most common forms of sterilisation include creating a hot and dry or a hot and wet environment.
+There are many different Sterilisation processes, including Physical, Radiation, Ultrasonic, Steam and Chemical methods.
+However, the two most common forms of Sterilisation include creating a hot and dry or a hot and wet environment.

 • DRY HEAT (Bake/Flame) Leading to Dry Heat Oxidation of the microorganism

-However, both these forms of sterilisation can lead to damage of the instrument, especially when dealing with complicated or technologically advanced equipment.
-Hence, a form of low-temperature sterilisation is required such as creating a Plasma-low temperature Chemical reaction.
+However, both these forms of Sterilisation can lead to damage of the instrument, especially when dealing with complicated or technologically advanced equipment.
+Hence, a form of low-temperature Sterilisation is required, such as creating a Plasma-low temperature Chemical reaction.
 Plasma sterilises via a process called ‘Oxidation’.
 A chemical reaction is created in which all microorganisms are deactivated.
 One type of plasma is called Hydrogen Peroxide.
-The advantages of using Hydrogen Peroxide are:

 • No chemical residues